 - Autosomal dominant diseases(risk of embryos with this disorder is as high as 50%)

-If couples with these genetic conditions know that they have them, fertility doctors can use PGD to screen for specific conditions, such as cystic fibrosis.
+If couples with these genetic conditions know that they have them, fertility doctors can use PGD testing to screen for specific conditions, such as cystic fibrosis.
 Then, embryos that are healthy and free of the abnormalities can be frozen and/or transferred.

 Who can benefit from PGS?